- North America Telephone Campaign

 The Campaign is raising money for the College's area of greatest need, meaning all gifts will have the most possible impact.
 There will be a particular focus on the Teaching Fund, helping to support the outstanding supervision system.

 Calling, in the time zones of alumni called, will take place on evenings between 6pm and 9pm from Sunday 8 December until Friday 13 December.
 All calls are made by current students, and they are ringing from Fitzwilliam.

 Our calling team is made up of six current Fitz students, all of whom enjoy a good conversation!

-Caolan is a third year geographer, as well as the President of Clubs and Societies for the College.
+Caolan is a third-year geographer, as well as the President of Clubs and Societies for the College.
 He can often be spotted around May Ball time sporting a straw boater as part of Fitz Barbershop.

-Folu is a second year HSPS student.
+Folu is a second-year HSPS student.
 She will soon be doing a financial services internship near Atlanta, so is keen to learn more about life in the USA.

-Joanna is a second year geography student, who is a keen 'Delegoat' guide to visiting prospective Fitzwilliam students.
+Joanna is a second-year geography student, who is a keen 'Delegoat' guide to visiting prospective Fitzwilliam students.
 If you think her voice sounds familiar, it might be because she is a regular presenter and Head of Speech for CAM FM, the University's radio service.

-Kevin is second-year historian, and helps run the Fitzwilliam History Society.
+Kevin is a second-year historian, and helps run the Fitzwilliam History Society.
 He is also Co-President of the Fitzwilliam Debating Society, and thoroughly enjoys a good discussion.